Sangisme108/UDPT/README.md

 ## Project status

+Dkron v1.x is legacy, not supported.

-Dkron v2.x is stable and being used in production by several companies.
+Dkron v2.x is the previous version, stable and still used in production by some users.

+Dkron v3.x current stable version, if you are going to start a new deployment, use this.

 ## Installation